Table of Contents Show

 With a world-acknowledged history, Boston is the economic and cultural anchor of the Metropolitan Statistical Area named Greater Boston and stands in the fray of the oldest municipalities in the United States.

-In the days of the present, the city is emerging as a scientific research and innovation hub, making itself attain more significant milestones in education through its outstanding reputation of schools and universities.
+In the present day, the city is emerging as a scientific research and innovation hub, making itself attain more significant milestones in education through its outstanding reputation of schools and universities.

 Fun Fact 1: Boston is originally named after a town in England.